Encinitas Wills & Trusts Lawyer

 It’s okay to ask for help with probate.

 So you see, there is more than a little pressure on the personal representative during the California probate process.
-As a result, it is essential that the representative work in concert with Joseph Adelizzi, an experienced wills & trusts lawyer, to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.
+As a result, it is essential that the representative work in concert with Joseph Adelizzi, an experienced wills and trusts lawyer, to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.
+Contact him today for your free 15-minute consultation.